Laci1953/Cowgol_on_CP_M/README.md

 HiTech's LINK is used to link the object files.

 The following executables are needed:
- - $EXEC.COM , the "batch processor" from the HiTech's C compiler
+ - $EXEC.COM , the "batch processor" from the HiTech's C compiler, who launches all the subsequent executables from the Cowgol toolchain
- - COWGOL.COM , the component that launches all other executables (a modified variant of the HiTech's C.COM)
+ - COWGOL.COM (a modified variant of the HiTech's C.COM), the component that interprets the command line and feeds into $EXEC run requests for the subsequent executables from the Cowgol toolchain
- - COWFE.COM , part of the Cowgol compiler
+ - COWFE.COM , the "cowgol front end", who parses the source file, part of the Cowgol compiler
- - COWBE.COM , part of the Cowgol compiler
+ - COWBE.COM , the "cowgol back end", who builds the "cowgol object file", part of the Cowgol compiler
- - COWLINK.COM , part of the Cowgol compiler
+ - COWLINK.COM , the "cowgol linker", who binds all the "cowgol object file" and outputs a Z80 assembler file, part of the Cowgol compiler
- - COWFIX.COM , interface to Z80AS (transforms the COWLINK's output to a syntax accepted by Z80AS and performs code optimizations)
+ - COWFIX.COM , interface to Z80AS , who transforms the Cowlink output to a syntax accepted by Z80AS and performs code optimizations
- - Z80AS.COM , the assembler ( see https://github.com/Laci1953/Z80AS )
+ - Z80AS.COM , the assembler, who assembles the output of Cowfix ( see https://github.com/Laci1953/Z80AS )
- - LINK.COM , the HiTech's linker
+ - LINK.COM , the HiTech's linker, who builds the final executable
  - CPP.COM , the HiTech's C pre-processor (needed only when C source files will be compiled)
  - P1.COM , the HiTech's C compiler pass 1 (needed only when C source files will be compiled)
  - CGEN.COM , the HiTech's C compiler pass 2 (needed only when C source files will be compiled)